-- 3.1 with the Securities and Exchange Commission on February 5, 2010, is incorporated herein by reference as Exhibit 3.1. - Amended and Restated Certificate of Designations of Series A Junior Participating Preferred Stock, as filed with the Secretary of State of Delaware on July 19, 2010 filed as Exhibit 3.1 to the Company's Current - Report on Form 8-K dated July 19, 2010 filed with the Securities and Exchange Commission, is hereby incorporated by reference as Exhibit 3.2. - Amended and Restated Bylaws, filed as Exhibit 3.2 to the Company's Form 8-K filed with the Securities and Exchange Commission on January 26, 2012, are incorporated herein by reference as Exhibit 3.3.
+- Amended and Restated Certificate of Incorporation, filed as Exhibit 3.1 to the Company's Form 8-K/A filed - 3.1 with the Securities and Exchange Commission on July 18, 2012, is incorporated herein by reference as Exhibit 3.1. - Amended and Restated Bylaws, filed as Exhibit 3.3 to the Company's Form 8-K filed with the Securities and Exchange Commission on June 12, 2012, are incorporated herein by reference as Exhibit 3.2.

-Specimen Common Stock Certificate, filed as Exhibit 4.1 to the Registration Statement on Form S-1 - originally filed September 20, 1999 (Registration No. 333-87383), as amended (the "1999 S-1 Registration Statement"), is incorporated herein by reference as Exhibit 4.1.

-Registration Rights Agreement, dated February 12, 1998, among the Company and certain holders of the - 4.2 Company's common stock (the "Registration Rights Agreement"), filed as Exhibit 10.1 to the 1999 S-1 Registration Statement, is incorporated herein by reference as Exhibit 4.2.
+Specimen Common Stock Certificate, filed as Exhibit 4.1 to the Registration Statement on Form S-1 - 4.1 originally filed September 20, 1999 (Registration No. 333-87383), as amended (the "1999 S-1 Registration Statement"), is incorporated herein by reference as Exhibit 4.1. - Registration Rights Agreement, dated February 12, 1998, among the Company and certain holders of the - 4.2 Company's common stock (the "Registration Rights Agreement"), filed as Exhibit 10.1 to the 1999 S-1 Registration Statement, is incorporated herein by reference as Exhibit 4.2.

-Amended and Restated Rights Agreement, dated as of July 19, 2010, by and between the Company and - 4.3 Computershare Trust Company N.A., filed as Exhibit 4.1 to the Company's Current Report on Form 8-K dated July 19, 2010 filed with the Securities and Exchange Commission, is incorporated herein by reference as Exhibit 4.3. - Form of Rights Certificate, filed as Exhibit B to the Amended and Restated Rights Agreement filed as - Exhibit 4.1 to the Company's Current Report on Form 8-K dated July 19, 2010, filed with the Securities and Exchange Commission, is incorporated herein by reference as Exhibit 4.4. - 10.1 Registration Rights Agreement.
-(See Exhibit 4.2). - Form of Indemnification Agreement between the Company and each of its Directors and Officers, filed as Exhibit 10.2 to the 1999 S-1 Registration Statement, is incorporated herein by reference as Exhibit 10.2.(1) Amended and Restated 1998 Equity Incentive Plan, as amended and restated on June 8, 2009, filed as - Appendix A to the definitive proxy statement of the Company filed with the Securities and Exchange Commission on April 21, 2010, and the Form of Agreements thereunder, filed in Exhibit 10.3 to the 1999 S-1 Registration Statement, are incorporated herein by reference as Exhibit 10.3.(1) 1999 Employee Stock Purchase Plan filed as Appendix A to the definitive proxy statement of the Company - filed with the Securities and Exchange Commission on May 4, 2009, and the Form of Agreements thereunder, filed in Exhibit 10.4 to the 1999 S-1 Registration Statement, are incorporated herein by reference as Exhibit 10.4.(1) - 2000 Supplemental Stock Plan and Form of Agreements thereunder, filed as Exhibit 10.16 to the Company's - 10.5 Form 10-K for the fiscal year ended December 30, 2000, is incorporated herein by reference as Exhibit 10.5.(1) - Employment Agreement between the Company and Richard Nespola, dated January 5, 2004, filed as Exhibit 10.19 to the Company's Form 10-K for the fiscal year ended January 3, 2004, is incorporated herein
+Amended and Restated Rights Agreement, dated as of July 19, 2010, by and between the Company and - Computershare Trust Company N.A., filed as Exhibit 4.1 to the Company's Current Report on Form 8-K dated July 19, 2010 filed with the Securities and Exchange Commission, is incorporated herein by reference as Exhibit 4.3. - Form of Rights Certificate, filed as Exhibit B to the Amended and Restated Rights Agreement filed as - Exhibit 4.1 to the Company's Current Report on Form 8-K dated July 19, 2010, filed with the Securities and Exchange Commission, is incorporated herein by reference as Exhibit 4.4. - 10.1 Registration Rights Agreement.
+(See Exhibit 4.2). - Form of Indemnification Agreement between the Company and each of its Directors and Officers, filed as Exhibit 10.2 to the 1999 S-1 Registration Statement, is incorporated herein by reference as Exhibit 10.2.(1) Amended and Restated 1998 Equity Incentive Plan, as amended and restated on June 8, 2009, filed as - Appendix A to the definitive proxy statement of the Company filed with the Securities and Exchange Commission on April 21, 2010, and the Form of Agreements thereunder, filed in Exhibit 10.3 to the 1999 S-1 Registration Statement, are incorporated herein by reference as Exhibit 10.3.(1) 1999 Employee Stock Purchase Plan filed as Appendix A to the definitive proxy statement of the Company - filed with the Securities and Exchange Commission on May 4, 2009, and the Form of Agreements thereunder, filed in Exhibit 10.4 to the 1999 S-1 Registration Statement, are incorporated herein by reference as Exhibit 10.4.(1) - 2000 Supplemental Stock Plan and Form of Agreements thereunder, filed as Exhibit 10.16 to the Company's - Form 10-K for the fiscal year ended December 30, 2000, is incorporated herein by reference as Exhibit 10.5.(1) - Employment Agreement between the Company and Richard Nespola, dated January 5, 2004, filed as - Exhibit 10.19 to the Company's Form 10-K for the fiscal year ended January 3, 2004, is incorporated herein by reference as Exhibit 10.6.(1) - Sublease between Best Doctors, Inc. and Cambridge Strategic Management Group Inc. (formerly TMNG - Strategy, Inc.), dated December 30, 2004, filed as Exhibit 10.21 to the Company's Form 10-K for the fiscal year ended January 1, 2005, is incorporated herein by reference as Exhibit 10.7.